tarantool/doc/doc/how-to/getting_started_db.rst

 When the tutorial is over, you can use :ref:`box.space.s:drop() <box_space-drop>` to drop the space.
 To exit interactive console, enter ``Ctrl+D``.
-After that, to stop Tarantool instances, use the following command:
+After that, to stop Tarantool instances, use the :ref:`tt stop <tt-stop>` command:

 ..  code-block:: console